Pune: Metro

 Pune Metro is a mass rapid transit system serving the city.
 The system comprises two operational lines with a combined operational length of 31.25 km.
 Construction for a third line is underway, which on completion would increase the combined operational length to 59.1 km.

 The two operation lines are the Purple Line and the Aqua Line.
 The Purple Line starts from the Pimpri Chinchwad Municipal Corporation metro station and terminates at the Swargate metro station.
 The Aqua line starts from the Vanaz metro station and ends at the Ramwadi metro station.
 Both lines pass through the District Court Pune metro station, which as acts as a cross platform interchange.

-The presently under construction Line 3 will plough from Megapolis Circle in Hinjewadi till the District Court Pune station.
+The presently under construction Pink Line will plough from Megapolis Circle in Hinjawadi till the District Court Pune station.
 It will see a cross platform interchange at Shivaji Nagar (for the Purple Line) and District Court (for both, the Purple and Aqua lines).